brucemcpherson/bmSwopCx/dependencies.md

 # Google Apps Script Project: bmSwopCx
-This repo (bmSwopCx) was automatically updated on 8/2/2021, 8:22:07 AM by GasGit
+This repo (bmSwopCx) was automatically updated on 8/2/2021, 1:43:17 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")